List of species and races in the Marvel Cinematic Universe: Kree

-Mutants

-The Mutants (based on the Marvel Comics race of the same name), are an enhanced species that, from birth, possess specific genetic mutations that grant them unique superhuman abilities or distinct physical characteristics.
-Usually, the term mutants refer to Homo superior, a race that came into being by having genetically evolved from humans.
-In addition to individuals with pure mutant physiology, there are mutant hybrids who share said genetics with those of other races, such as the aquatic-based Talokanii, which are altogether the more common type of mutant in the MCU.

-To date, mutant hybrids have appeared in the films Black Panther: Wakanda Forever and The Marvels, and the Disney+ series Ms. Marvel and She-Hulk: Attorney at Law, while Homo superior mutants have appeared in Doctor Strange in the Multiverse of Madness, The Marvels, Deadpool & Wolverine and will also appear in Avengers: Doomsday and the untitled X-Men film.

 Outriders

 The Outriders (based on the Marvel Comics race of the same name) are mindless, feral aliens utilized by Thanos in his army, first appearing in Avengers: Infinity War, in which they invade Wakanda.
 Alternate versions of the Outriders appear in Avengers: Endgame at the ruins of the Avengers Compound in upstate New York, but are disintegrated at the end.

 The non-canon novel Thanos: Titan Consumed states that the Outriders were created by Thanos, who combined samples of DNA from the Chitauri, himself, and of various species that he has killed.

 Sakaarans

 Sakaarans, also known as Sakaarians, are a sentient insectoid race native to the planet Sakaar.